Postcard from Paris

-It’s time to pack your Louis Vuitton keep-all and head to Paris.
-Whether you’re negotiating the Arc de Triomphe in a hire car, easing into the vibrant and buzzing Gare du Nord (ah, the calm of rail travel) or touching down at Charles de Gaulle Airport (mind the ‘peripherique‘ congestion on the way in), you’ll be glad you took the trip to the beguiling city of lights.
+So, when it’s time to toss your essentials into a Louis Vuitton Keepall and jet off to Paris, keep this postcard close—your stylish shortcut to local city wisdom.
+Whether you’re negotiating the Arc de Triomphe in a hire car, easing into the vibrant and buzzing Gare du Nord (ah, the calm of rail travel) or touching down at Charles de Gaulle Airport (mind theperipherique‘ congestion on the way in), you’ll be glad you took the trip to the beguiling city of lights.
 Dump your luggage with the porter and grab the latest issue of Le Monde, relaxing in one of the city’s charming cafes, hot coffee in hand.
 Not for long though, it’s time to hop on a Dott electric bike with the city’s 16th Arrondissement in your sights and the iconic tournament stadium beckoning you forward.
 It’s Roland Garros time!

 Insider travel tip: Paris traffic can be prodigious, and our London HQ team has always been impressed with the efficiency of the motorbike taxis in Paris.
 We often use this company: Motocab.
 Check out our Instagram reel for a real-life example.